civic-commons/opencivic/themes/cat_lover_sub/README.md

 Europe Commons theme
 ====================

-This is a sub-theme designed to work with the Apps Catalog distribution cat_lover theme.
+This is a sub-theme designed to work with the OpenCivic distribution cat_lover theme.